One of the biggest Alaska planning questions is simple: should you take an Alaska cruise, plan a land tour, or combine both with a cruise tour?

 An Alaska cruise and an Alaska land tour are both excellent, but they are not the same vacation.

 An Alaska cruise focuses mostly on coastal Alaska.
-You see the Inside Passage, glacier viewing areas, coastal towns, marine wildlife, and ports like Juneau, Skagway, Ketchikan, Sitka, Icy Strait Point, Seward, or Whittier depending on the itinerary.
+Depending on the itinerary, you may see the Inside Passage, glacier viewing areas, marine wildlife, and ports such as Juneau, Skagway, Ketchikan, Sitka, Icy Strait Point, Seward, or Whittier.

 An Alaska land tour focuses more on the interior.
 That can include Anchorage, Talkeetna, Denali National Park, Fairbanks, the Alaska Railroad, road travel, lodges, wildlife tours, and national park experiences.